manticoresoftware/manticoresearch-php/docs/indexclass.md

 ### flushramchunk()

 Performs Real-Time index flushing of the RAM chunk to disk.
-In general this operation is run before doing an optimize.
+In general, this operation is run before performing an optimization.

 ```php
 $index->flushramchunk();